yeskiy/rustwasm-loader/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to Default!
+Thanks for considering contributing to rustwasm-loader!

 ## Opening issues